rkukuh/Swift-Collections/README.md

 ## Installation

-1. Open your existing Xcode project or create a new one
+1. Open your existing Xcode project or create a new one.
 2. In the Xcode menu, go to `File > Add Packages....`
 3. In the Search or Enter Package URL field, enter: `https://github.com/rkukuh/Swift-Collections.git`.
 Press <kbd>Return</kbd> to load the package.